|The Priory / Le Prieuré||Self Catering||Flexible||6||12||4||Pull-out beds available in some of the bedrooms|

 In the 17th century this house was a Priory with a full complement of monks.
 The monks are no more but the house has been added to and improved throughout the centuries.
 The house has recently been sympathetically renovated with modern facilities, but the old-fashioned charm and many of original features remain.

-Now a self-catering holiday home (gîte), there are 6 large bedrooms, two lounges and two kitchens, and a large library which is ideal for just sitting and reading or contemplating (or a play room for the children!).
+Now a self-catering holiday home (gîte), it sleeps 4-12 people in 6 large bedrooms.
+There are 2 lounges and 2 kitchens and a large library which is ideal for just sitting and reading or contemplating (or a play room for the children!).

 The gardens surrounding the house provide secluded sun traps, a covered verandah (we do sometimes get rain in Normandie!) and a large area to the rear and side of the house for children to run around and play.
 There is parking for 3 or 4 cars.